dpengineering/softdev-training/Exercises/Python.md

 Go through as much as you need to feel comfortable with the language.

+For your reference, I've also created a short review video on inheritance.
+If you already know this concept, there's no need to go over it, but if not you'll need to step through the below video.

+VIDEO HERE

 [the following 4.5 hour video]: https://www.youtube.com/watch?v=rfscVS0vtbw
 [linked here]: https://www.learnpython.org